Happier Than Ever: Critical reception

 Varietys Chris Willman highlighted the album's "trenchant observation", "self-aware humor", and "post-celebrity self-consciousness".
 Sarah Carson of i labeled the album a "great, understated, philosophical" project inclining towards sparse and acoustic pop music trends.
 Jesse Atkinson of Gigwise called the album's production extraordinary, admiring its interpretation of music genres.
 Giselle Au-Nhien Nguyen of The Sydney Morning Herald deemed the album a cohesive, "revealing and rewarding, listening experience" enhanced by Eilish's "acidic" delivery.
 In his Slate review, Carl Wilson liked the musical and lyrical maturity Eilish displays in Happier Than Ever.
-The New York Times Lindsay Zoladz felt the album is "fixated on the tension between private and public knowledge, a social-media-era pop star's meditation on how much candor—if any—she owes her audience."
+The New York Timess Lindsay Zoladz felt the album is "fixated on the tension between private and public knowledge, a social-media-era pop star's meditation on how much candor—if any—she owes her audience."

 A few reviews were critical of Happier Than Ever.
 Alexandra Pollard of The Independent remarked that the album is "full of things most of us don't have to deal with", but Eilish turns them into relatable stories via "insightful" songs.
 She dismissed the tracks "Oxytocin" and "Goldwing" as insubstantial.
-In a mixed review, Matthew Kent of The Line of Best Fit commended Eilish's lyrics and Finneas' production, but regarded the album a less unique work, with its tracks "often blurring into each other."
+In a mixed review, Matthew Kent of The Line of Best Fit commended Eilish's lyrics and Finneas's production, but regarded the album a less unique work, with its tracks "often blurring into each other."
 Consequence critic Mary Siroky, despite her overall warm review, also agreed that the album could be too cohesive with sonically indistinct songs.
 The A.V.
 Clubs Alex McLevy felt "there are just a few too many tracks on Happier Than Ever, which starts off unstoppably strong, but starts to falter in the back half."
 Stereogums Tom Breihan wrote negatively, calling the album a boring, "shell-shocked" product of Eilish's attempts at making a second album as triumphant as her first.